ays-tech/telegram_app/README.md

 yarn dev

-### Usage
-# Log in with your Telegram account to access the dashboard.
-# Complete the listed tasks to earn points.
-# View your referral count and points earned.
-# Explore top referrals and their points.
-# Enjoy a responsive and engaging user experience.
-## Usage

 1. Log in with your Telegram account to access the dashboard.
 2. Complete the listed tasks to earn points.
 3. View your referral count and points earned.